 But there’s a reason that these porky treats have become so popular, and it’s all because of the pork belly – the same magical cut that bacon is made from.
 Think of belly like a layer cake, except the layers are delicious meat and tasty fat.
 The fat also happens to render very easily, leaving you with a silky mouthfeel after consuming one of these salty sweet nuggets.
 Another benefit?
 They cook in about 4 hours total.
 Rather than cooking them as a whole slab, they are cooked already cubed.
 Pork belly is one of the only proteins that can be smoked in such small cuts, as it’s fatty enough to remain moist and not dry out to a crisp.

 BBQ Pork Belly Burnt Ends Recipe

 - 4 lb pork belly - skin off

 - 3 tablespoons salted butter, cut into small cubes

-- Start but cutting the belly into 1-2 inch cubes.
-Season generously with the pork seasoning, then cover and place into the fridge for an hour or up to overnight.
+- Start by cutting the belly into 1-2 inch cubes.
+Season generously with the Red seasoning, then cover and place into the fridge for an hour or up to overnight.

 - Fire up a smoker to 250f.